pnp/blog/content/post/using-the-pnp-modern-search-web-parts.md

 ## Configuring the Search Box web part

-In keeping with the spirit of our \"Minimal Path to Awesome\" approach, the Search Box web part will be the easiest to configure of the lot.
+In keeping with the spirit of our "Minimal Path to Awesome" approach, the Search Box web part will be the easiest to configure of the lot.
 We can just drop it on the page somewhere and be done.
 {{< image alt="4-search-box.png" src="images/blog/using-the-pnp-modern-search-web-parts/4-search-box.png" >}}